 1. Annual Conference of the SWEET consortium reFuel.ch

-Experts from research and industry discussed the technical and regulatory challenges of implementing sustainable fuels and platform chemicals at the first annual conference of the SWEET consortium reFuel.ch.
+Experts from research and industry discussed the technical and regulatory challenges of implementing sustainable fuels and platform chemicals at the first annual conference of the SWEET Consortium reFuel.ch.

 September 23, 2024